nextedy/samm/com.nextedy.polarion.samm-docs/docs/index.md

 # SAMM in Polarion

-A set of Polarion Extensions, Templates and Reports to enable support of Software Assurance Maturity Model (SAMM) implementation in Polarion ALM.
+A set of Polarion Extensions, Templates and Reports to enable support of **Software Assurance Maturity Model** (SAMM) implementation in Polarion ALM.

+* *Track security objectives and corrective actions as auditable Work Items not Excel Cells.*
+* *Comes with easy to use online interview sheets.*
+* *Manage your security assessment centrally and roll it out through entire SW department.*

 <div id="download-button" >
 <style>